 Course Applications and Availability at UKCBC for UK/EU Students

-We have three intakes per year; January, April/May and September.
-Our Admissions Department manage the intake for each new entry, in line with the Academic Team.
+We have three intakes per year: January, April/May and September.
+Our Admissions Department manages the intake for each new entry, in line with the Academic Team.

-We are known for our excellence in academics and our innovative teaching and learning systems.
-We create a vibrant living and learning environment, which is affordable to applicants all over the world.
+We are known for our excellence in our academic team and our innovative teaching and learning systems.
+We have created a vibrant living and learning environment, which is affordable to applicants all over the world.

 Step 2: Create a username to register as a student, this can be your email address.

 Step 3: Complete the application form by providing all the relevant information required.
 Incomplete applications will not be considered.